Ladders - Extension

 - Maintain the minimum overlap of sections as shown on a ladder label.
 Refer to safety regulations.

-Note: When working 3 metres (10 feet) or more above ground, wear a safety belt or harness with the lanyard tied appropriately to the structure.
+Note: When working 3 metres (10 feet) or more above ground, a fall protection program may be necessary.
+Wear a safety belt or harness with the lanyard tied appropriately to the structure.
+Make sure that you follow working at heights training that includes how to use fall protection devices safely.

 - Do not set up or take a ladder down when it is extended.